StemVibrations/STEM/docs/formulation.rst

 - Young's modulus :math:`E`
 - Poisson's ratio :math:`\nu`

-In STEM is always assumed that the soil is `OnePhaseSoil` and that the solutions 'is drained'.
+In STEM the soil should be defined as `OnePhaseSoil` and the solution should be 'drained'.
 This means that the soil is modelled as a single phase material and that the pore water pressure is not considered in the analysis.
-This is an assumption that is commonly used in the analysis of dynamic problems, such as railway-induced ground vibrations, and it is justified by the fact that the time scale of the problem is much shorter than the time scale of the pore water pressure dissipation.
+This is an assumption that is commonly used in the analysis of dynamic problems, such as railway-induced vibrations, and it is justified by the fact that the time scale of the problem is much shorter than the time scale of the pore water pressure dissipation.

 Typically, the density of the bulk material is available from site investigations.
 The bulk density consists of the density of the solid phase and the density of the fluid phase,